30 Mar LLCs Are Not the Only Business Entity

 If you do not have an affordable attorney contact me about LegalShield.
 You can also go to www.skidis.Biz and read more and sign up online.
 The standard plan with business rider and expanded defense costs is less than $540 a year or just under $45.00 a month.
 Not bad for business hours legal consultation on unlimited topics AND 24/7 emergency access.

 When it comes to tax treatment, LLCs are not the only business entity you have to choose from.
 Under the new Tax Cuts and Jobs Act (TCJA) also referred to as the “Trump Tax Cuts” an S – Corporation is receiving the best tax treatment.
-Let’s repeat that the S-Corporation is now receiving the best income tax treatment there is.
+Let’s repeat that!
+The S-Corporation is now receiving the best income tax treatment there is.
+BONUS NUGGETT: An LLC can be taxed as an S-Corporation!

 My other corporation prepares income tax returns for our clients.
 Many of them are real estate investors.
 I am a Registered Income Tax Preparer with the IRS.
 Right now the S-Corp is the new tax saving vehicle.

 The gurus are still selling overpriced LLC’s because they have established a fear based demand for the product.
 LLCs are not the only business entity you have to choose from.
-Consider the S – Corporation.
+Consider the S – Corporation or being taxed like one

 You need to protect two individuals.
 Yourself and any one that may be injured by your negligence.